IALSA/ialsa-2016-amsterdam/reports/estimation-results/estimation-results-model-A.md

-# Model B : Estimation Results
+# Model A : Estimation Results

 <!-- These two chunks should be added in the beginning of every .Rmd that you want to source an .R script -->
 <!--  The 1st mandatory chunck  -->